 A version identifier (VID) of the form M.n may be appended to a logical identifier to select one of several versions of the same bundle, collection, or product.
 The combination is called a versioned identifier (LIDVID).
 LIDVIDs are used to locate products within PDS; every version of every product within PDS has a unique LIDVID.

 VIDs are separated from LIDs by a double colon ("::") and have the form M.n where M and n are both integers.

 '''

 urn:nasa:pds:<bundle_id>::<version_id>

 urn:nasa:pds:<bundle_id>:<collection_id>::<version_id>

-urn:nasa:pds:<bundle_id>:<collection_id>:collection_id>:

 '''